phixcn/polkadot/roadmap/implementers-guide/src/runtime/disputes2.md

 about a block, which was either detected during the backing stage by a backing checker or, made it through the backing stage, but was then found invalid by an approval checker.

+(If there was no conflict between votes, but nobody backed the block in the first place, it is TBD if that falls in the category of a dispute or not)

-At this point the validator set can not be trusted (since they voted for the block despite something being fishy at the very least) or the validator that blew the whistle has ulterior motives to do so.
+At this point the validator set can not be trusted (since they voted for the block despite something being fishy at the very least) or the validator that blew the whistle has ulterior motives to do so (i.e. it is controlled by a third party and wants to incur damage to itself).
 In either way, there are malicious validators around.
 As a consequence, all validators at the time of block backing, are being notified via broadcast of the first challenging vote.
-Validators that backed the candidate implicitly voted for backing the candidate and may not vote a second time.
+Validators that backed the candidate implicitly voted for backing the candidate and may not vote a second time in different fashion, i.e. a pro and a con vote would be punished, two positive votes would be fine, but the first would be counted.
-That would be equal to an attempted double vote and would be slashed accordingly.
+Two opposing votes by the same validator would be equal to an attempted double vote and would be slashed accordingly.

+All validators at block inclusion time are eligible to (and should) cast their Vote.
+The backing votes of backing checkers are counted as votes as well.

 ## Initiation